tpcstld/GeorgeSyntaxHighlighting/README.md

 ---------
 You can uncomment (or comment) various pieces of the syntax to enable (or disable) various pieces of highlighting.

+For example, operator highlighting is off by default, but you can uncomment the relevant lines to turn it on.

 Your milage may vary. :P